github/dev/README.md

-This repo contains my coding practices
+This repo contains my coding practices for interviews